Easy Steps to Spatchcock a Turkey

 Flip the turkey over so it is breast side up.
 Firmly press down on the center of the breast with the heel of your hand until you feel and hear the breastplate break (it will take a little muscle but it will happen).
 Spread the turkey out evenly and flatten it.
 If desired, fold the wings under the arms to prevent blackening.
 You may also want to cut off excess skin from the neck.

 You Did It!
-Now Season and Cook
+Cook the Spatchcocked Turkey

 Rub the turkey with olive oil and season with salt, pepper, and thyme.
 Place it breast side up on a wire rack on a baking sheet.
 That’s it—place it in a preheated 325 F oven.
 How long to cook a spatchcock turkey?
 Depending on the size of the turkey, it will take about an hour and a half to cook.
 Once it has beautiful, crispy brown skin and the meat is cooked to 165 F, pull it out.
 Let it rest for about 10 minutes and the juicy turkey is ready to serve!
+(Need a reminder how to brine or thaw a turkey, check out these tips).